IT Infrastructure that makes the grade

 Hardware-Agnostic Storage and IOPs that Increase with Hosts

-After Huggins issued an RFP to upgrade servers and storage, the options that came in ran the gamut of storage models: Cisco servers with hyperconverged storage, a Cisco UCS blade solution with Nimble Storage, and HVE servers paired with Datrium’s open converged infrastructure (OCI) system.
+After Huggins issued an RFP to upgrade servers and storage, the options that came in ran the gamut of storage models: Cisco servers with hyperconverged storage, a Cisco UCS blade solution with Nimble Storage, and HVE servers paired with Datrium’s (now VMWare) open converged infrastructure (OCI) system.
 The latter represented a completely new approach that would give Bishop Lynch much greater flexibility in its hardware choices, simplified management, increasing IOPs as they add hosts, and no lag between servers and storage – all while significantly increasing capacity for the money.

 3X Faster Backups, with No Failures

-Datrium’s integration with servers and VMs streamlines traffic flow, eliminating latency and the all-too-common error that backup snapshots have not completed.
+Datrium’s (now VMWare) integration with servers and VMs streamlines traffic flow, eliminating latency and the all-too-common error that backup snapshots have not completed.
 Backups now run 3X times than before, and consistently complete without fail.

 “It’s stunning how fast it is.
 It just screams,” Huggins says.
 “Everything is being kept in with this architecture, and it’s all sharing the same space.
 So we don’t suffer through the same performance issues we had with the old architecture.
 Now, the only notifications I receive from my Veeam backup/replication is…’Success!’”